brucemcpherson/SankeySnipFeeder/dependencies.md

 # Google Apps Script Project: SankeySnipFeeder
-This repo (SankeySnipFeeder) was automatically updated on 7/31/2021, 3:41:30 PM by GasGit
+This repo (SankeySnipFeeder) was automatically updated on 10/22/2021, 10:28:59 AM by GasGit

 For more information on gasgit, see the [desktop liberation site](https://ramblings.mcpher.com/drive-sdk-and-github/migrategasgit/ "desktop liberation")